TheBarret/PyGui/README.md

 # PyGui
 A Lightweight, Message-Driven GUI Framework for PyGame (WIP)
-*Inspired by the PyGame community — built to contribute back.*
+*Inspired by the PyGame community,  built to contribute back.*

 The gui is a minimal, component-based framework built exclusively for PyGame (Python 3.10+).
-Designed from the ground up for clarity and extensibility, it provides windowing, layout, theming, and event handling — without external dependencies.
+Designed from the ground up for clarity and extensibility, it provides windowing, layout, theming, and event handling,  without external dependencies.

 ## Core Principles